UIs for languages that are read from right-to-left (RTL), such as Arabic and Hebrew, should be mirrored to ensure content is easy to understand.

 Graphics that include text usually require localization.

-Icons containing numbers must be localized for languages that use different numerals.
+Numbers, including icons containing numbers, must be localized for languages that use different numerals.
 For example, Bengali, Marathi, Nepali, and some Arabic-speaking locales use different forms of numbers.

-Some content may need to be mirrored, even if the UI is not mirrored.
-For example, when a user edits an RTL paragraph inside a LTR document, the toolbar buttons for that specific paragraph should be RTL.
+Sometimes content may need to be mirrored, even if the UI is not mirrored.
+For example, when a user edits an RTL paragraph inside a LTR document, the toolbar buttons for the RTL text should be in RTL.